bassosimone/ffi-utils/measurement_kit/ffi/README.md

 }
 ```

+### failure.startup

-- `"failure.startup"`: (object) There was a failure in starting the nettest, most likely because you passed incorrect options.
+There was a failure in starting the nettest, most likely because you passed incorrect options.
 See the logs for more information of what went wrong.

 This event includes the following attributes: